Power of Attorney Webinar Program

 Loved ones diagnosed with memory loss require special advocacy to receive better-than-average treatment and care.
 Learning to navigate the healthcare system can be a challenge.

-Pamela’s Caregiving and Power of Attorney Secrets Program Is for You If:
+Pamela’s Power of Attorney Webinar Program Is for You If:

 • You are an adult ready to complete power of attorney documents, but you’re uncertain about what to do next and who to appoint.